qwerty1423/no-autopilot-mod/README.md

 Large stick inputs will disengage the autopilot.

 Displays current settings on the HUD.
-The format is `A: [Target Altitude] [Max Climb Rate] [Target Bank Angle]`.
-For example, autopilot set to 3m altitude, at 40m/s climb rate, at 0 degrees bank angle will show up as `A: 3 40 0` on the HUD.
+The format is `[Target Altitude] [Max Climb Rate]\n[Target speed] [Target Bank Angle/course] [distance to next wp]`.
+For example, autopilot set to 3m altitude, at 40m/s climb rate, at 0 degrees bank angle will show up as `3 40 S- R0` on the HUD.

-Has humanlike options that will help reduce its effectiveness.
-You can probably configure it so that it cannot sea skim at 2m ASL so easily.

 PID values can be tuned further if you like, but the defaults should be quite effective.
 They may not work in all situations or in all aircraft, however.